 Gone is a "fallen" human nature.
 Gone is the drama of a cosmic battle between the forces of Good and Evil, Light and Darkness, with the human soul as the battleground, and the prize to the winner.
 Gone is the righteous murdering of other people for God, who apparently needs a holy war by the courageous faithful.
-Ixx Gone are the privileged few who, because of the right religion, are the eternal winners while all others are the eternal losers.
+Gone are the privileged few who, because of the right religion, are the eternal winners while all others are the eternal losers.

 What is left is a new vision of human nature.
 So far, it has been largely unidentified and unattained.
 The unique human nature emerges from the structure and function of the healthy adult brain.
-This Grownup human being lives a life with a different set of values and responsibilities unlike those of any other creature that has ever existed. lixxi
+This Grownup human being lives a life with a different set of values and responsibilities unlike those of any other creature that has ever existed.
+In largely unidentified and unattained.
+The unique human nature emerges from the structure and function of the healthy adult brain.
+This Grownup human being lives a life with a different set of values and responsibilities unlike those of any other creature that has ever existed.

-From Pre-Reptilian Sub-Brain to Fetal/Newborn Somatic (Reflexive) "Mind" lxxii
+From Pre-Reptilian Sub-Brain to Fetal/Newborn Somatic (Reflexive) "Mind" | xxv

 At birth the newborn's brain has billions of neurons but few neural connections.
-Because the spinal cord, brainstem, and cerebellum have the most well-integrated neurons of the central nervous system^{lxxiii} for the first few months after birth, the reflexive level of consciousness is the dominant "mind" in the newborn.
-The brain of the newborn responds to anything that is "sensed;" such as a smell, touch, sound, sight, or taste.
-Ixxiv Sensations are experienced by the body as pleasant or unpleasant without the newborn knowing why.
+Because the spinal cord, brainstem, and cerebellum have the most well-integrated neurons of the central nervous system^[xxvi] for the first few months after birth, the reflexive level of consciousness is the dominant "mind" in the newborn.
+The brain of the newborn responds to anything that is "sensed;" such as a smell, touch, sound, sight, or taste. [xxviii] Sensations are experienced by the body as pleasant or unpleasant without the newborn knowing why.

-Interestingly, complex reflexive responses to external stimuli are present in very simple lifeforms, including brainless slime mold. |xxv|
+Interestingly, complex reflexive responses to external stimuli are present in very simple lifeforms, including brainless slime mold. |xxviii